Learn about your rights

 The learning objectives of the workshop are:

-- analayse current practices in relation to these principles.
+- analyse current practices in relation to these principles.

 - reflect on ways of working to best apply principles in your local services.